Credit Risk vs. Interest Rate Risk

 The Bottom Line

-Be sure to understand the specific risks – and performance drivers – of each market segment before constructing a bond portfolio.
+Be sure to understand the specific risks and performance drivers. of each market segment before constructing your bond investment portfolio.